kihaev/gif_bot/README.md

+# Telegram gifbot written using Python
-# It is designed for fun.
+It is designed for fun.
 Send a tag, and it will answer you with related gif to your tag.
 You can deploy it on heroku using Container Registry